lucaskienast/Clustering-Models/README.md

 McGregor, M. (2020) 8 Clustering Algorithms in Machine Learning that All Data Scientists Should Know.
 Available at: https://www.freecodecamp.org/news/8-clustering-algorithms-in-machine-learning-that-all-data-scientists-should-know/ (Accessed: 30 August 2021)

+Metwalli, S. (2020) Clustering 101: How to Choose the Right Algorithm for Your Application.
+Available at: https://towardsdatascience.com/clustering-101-how-to-choose-the-right-algorithm-for-your-application-fb1521ea13fc (Accessed: 30 August 2021)

 Prasad, S. (2021) Different Types of Clustering Methods and Applications.
 Available at: https://www.analytixlabs.co.in/blog/types-of-clustering-algorithms/ (Accessed: 30 August 2021)

 Rajan, S. (2020) Overview of Clustering Algorithms.
 Available at: https://towardsdatascience.com/overview-of-clustering-algorithms-27e979e3724d (Accessed: 30 August 2021)